josephedward/CK-X/facilitator/assets/exams/ckad/003/answers.md

 ```

 ## Preview P3 (Q22)
-**Question:** Fix the readinessProbe port in Deployment `earth-3cc-web` in `p3-readiness` so that Pods become ready and Service `earth-3cc-web-svc` has aget deployment ready state.
+**Question:** Fix the readinessProbe port in Deployment `earth-3cc-web` in `p3-readiness` so that Pods become ready and Service `earth-3cc-web-svc` reflects a ready Deployment state.
 Write a short description of the issue to `/opt/course/exam3/p3/ticket-description.txt`.

 **Answer:**
 ```bash